-Chris Buchbinder, Treasurer
+Chris Buchbinder, Board Chair

 Chris Buchbinder is a Portfolio Manager and Senior Vice President at the Capital Group Companies, the manager of the American Funds family of Mutual Funds.
 He is also a Vice President of the Investment Company of America and of the American Mutual Fund.
 Chris has been with the Capital Group since 1995, first in a rotational development program, then as the analyst responsible for the telecommunications and auto industries, then as Director of Research for the U.S., before moving into his current role.